PrimeSolar/docs/README.md

 5. External service processing received request and sends a response to the Integration Unit.
 Before further sending, the Integration Unit checks received data according to two criteria:
     * Data must be in JSON format.
     * Parameter names from external service must match with parameter names used by Assessment Unit.

     If at least one of the criteria is not met:

     5.1.
 The presence of handler for this external service is checked.

     5.2.
 If there is a handler, it's called and data is converted.

     <img align="left" width="20" height="20" alt="Note: " title="Note" src="pics/note.svg" style="padding: 0; margin: 0;"/> Conversion procedures are individual for the handlers of each external service and are configured by developer.
     <br clear="left"/>

 6. Integration Unit sends data in JSON format to Assessment Unit using SQL-query.
 7. Assessment Unit sends response with processed data to Control Unit.
 Manager gets real estate assessment report, manually adjusts the assessment method if necessary, and additionally analyzes real estate parameters.
 8. After processing an application for purchase, sale or lease of real estate Control Unit sends to Client Unit the response to the client's request with deal options.

-> All brands and related information mentioned in repository are fictitious for the purpose of demonstrating what kind of documentation I can develop.
+> All brands and related information mentioned in the repository are fictitious for the purpose of demonstrating what types of documents I can develop.
 Any resemblance to real companies is purely coincidental.

 <a name="external-services"/>